nanobox-io/nanobox-guides/articles/redis/create.md

 # Create a Redis Component

 To add a Redis to your app, add a data component to your boxfile.yml with the `image` set to `nanobox/redis`.
-It's also recommended you append your image with a specific version of Redis to future-proof the component.
-Available versions are listed [here](/redis/configure/#redis-version).
+You should also append your image with a specific version of Redis.
+Available versions are listed in the [Redis Config Options guide](/redis/configure/#redis-version).

 ```yaml
 data.redis: